Athletics at the 2008 Summer Olympics – Men's high jump: Competition format

 The competition used the two-round format introduced in 1912.
 There were two distinct rounds of jumping with results cleared between rounds.
 Jumpers were eliminated if they had three consecutive failures, whether at a single height or between multiple heights if they attempted to advance before clearing a height.

 The qualifying round had the bar set at 2.10 metres, 2.15 metres, 2.20 metres, 2.25 metres, and 2.29 metres.
 All jumpers clearing 2.29 metres in the qualifying round advanced to the final.
 If fewer than 12 jumpers could achieve it, the top 12 (including ties, though for the first time the countback rules would be applied to narrow the ties) would advance to the final.

 The final had jumps at 2.15 metres, 2.20 metres, 2.25 metres, 2.29 metres, 2.32 metres, 2.34 metres, and 2.36 metres; the winner also took attempts at 2.42 metres.

 Records

-Prior to this competition, the existing world and Olympic records were as follows.
+Prior to this competition, the existing world record, Olympic record, and world leading jumps were as follows:

 No new world or Olympic records were set for this event.